Ionizing photon production of Population III stars: effects of rotation, convection, and initial mass function: Results

-The impacts of rotation and convection for varying IMF slopes, are summarised in \Cref{fig:Nphot_effectsummary}.
+The impacts of rotation and convection for varying IMF slopes are summarised in \Cref{fig:Nphot_effectsummary}.
 Similarly to \Cref{fig:Nphot_perstar,fig:Nphot_convection}, the total photons produced for different initial conditions are shown on the left, and ratios of these points are shown on the right.
-Unlike \Cref{fig:Nphot_perstar,fig:Nphot_convection}, which showed photons produced by individual stars of different initial masses $\Ni$), this plot shows the total photons produced by stellar populations of different IMF slopes ($\Npop$).
-We still assume here a population of age 20\,Myr, stellar mass of M$_{\mathrm{tot}}\!=\!10^6\,\msun$, that resulted from a single starburst.
-This figure depicts nicely the importance of the choice of IMF in determining a population's contribution to reionization.
+Unlike \Cref{fig:Nphot_perstar,fig:Nphot_convection}, which showed photons produced by individual stars of different initial masses ($\Ni$), this plot shows the total photons produced by stellar populations of different IMF slopes ($\Npop$).
+We still assume here a population stellar mass of M$_{\mathrm{tot}}\!=\!10^6\,\msun$, and that all stars in the population have produced their total ionizing photons for their full lifetimes, having formed from a single starburst.
+This figure depicts the importance of the choice of IMF in determining a population's contribution to reionization.
 As the IMF slope increases, the number of massive stars in the population decreases.
 Since these more massive stars produce the most ionizing photons, we see a trend of decreasing ionizing photon production with increasing IMF slope.
-Pop III stars are expected to form with a more top-heavy IMF, so we predict that this would strengthen their contribution to reionization.
-The right panel of \Cref{fig:Nphot_effectsummary} shows how effects due to rotation and convection vary with IMF slope.
-Since the IMF slope determines the dominant initial mass in the population, the rotational effects seen here are a reflection of the trends seen in the right panel of \Cref{fig:Nphot_perstar}, and equivalently the effects of convection seen here are a reflection of the trends seen in \Cref{fig:Nphot_convection}.
-Lower IMF slopes follow the trend for more massive models, for example a stronger decrease in He~II photons produced by rotating stars.
-By contrast, as IMF slope increases we start to observe the trend for less massive models, which is a stronger increase in H photons produced by stars with rotation, and stars with higher overshooting.
+We see this clearly for He~II ionizing photons, however, for H ionizing photons the decrease with increasing IMF slope is much less significant, and may be less than effects due to convection or rotation depending on the IMF slopes being compared.
+This infers that the H ionizing photon production per solar mass of stars of different initial masses ($\NH/\mini$) is more similar than that of He~II ionizing photon production per solar mass ($\NHeII/\mini$).